 Lanolin Can Be Harmful to Babies, So Choose Organic

-Because lanolin goes directly into your baby’s mouth, we recommend using organic products instead to ensure that everything that goes on your skin – and into your child’s mouth – is GMO and pesticide free.
+Because lanolin goes directly into your baby’s mouth, we recommend using organic lanolin alternatives instead to ensure that everything that goes on your skin – and into your child’s mouth – is GMO, pesticide, and cruelty-free.
 For instance, Earth Mama Organics makes a natural nipple cream that is non-GMO and contains no lanolin.
 Products like this ensure the health and well-being of your baby.

-Here are some great products available on Amazon for your convenience:
+Here are some great products available on Amazon and elsewhere for your convenience:

 - Honest Organic Nipple Balm